-Heluna Health staff are on the front lines responding to COVID-19 (the illness caused by the novel coronavirus called SARS-CoV-2).
-We are working closely with the U.S. Centers for Disease Control, the California Department of Public Health, and other local jurisdictions supporting the public health response to this far-reaching pandemic.
+Heluna Health’s program staff are on the front lines responding to COVID-19 (the illness caused by the novel coronavirus called SARS-CoV-2).
+We are working closely with the U.S. Centers for Disease Control, the California Department of Public Health and many other local jurisdictions supporting a comprehensive response to this global pandemic.
 We are focused on protecting our most vulnerable populations, as well as those who serve them.

 We Can Help You Manage the COVID-19 Response

 If you are a health department, government agency, or part of another organization responding to this crisis and need staffing, contact investigation/contact tracing expansion, procurement or other fiscal and administrative support, please contact us at email@example.com or 1.800.201.7320.
 We will work with you as flexibly as possible to help meet your needs.

 The World Health Organization (WHO) continues to track the number of countries and territories where COVID-19 has been identified.
 The United States has the greatest number of confirmed cases and deaths worldwide.
 Current U.S. data suggests that COVID-19 is impacting some communities and demographic groups disproportionately, including Black/African American and Latino individuals.
-Individuals at elevated risk for COVID-19 complications include close contacts of a person with a laboratory-confirmed case of the virus, those over the age of 65, and individuals with underlying health conditions.
-One of the most important messages for us to remember is that someone’s nationality alone is not a risk factor for COVID-19.
+Individuals at increased risk for severe illness include older adults (the older you are, the greater your risk for severe illness) and individuals with underlying health conditions.

 Outbreaks involving novel viruses evolve quickly and guidance from public health officials is changing as research continues to characterize the nature and transmission dynamics of this virus.

-We have compiled a list of trusted resources below for additional information on transmission dynamics, personal protection, guidance/policies and other important matters related to the COVID-19 global pandemic.
+We have compiled a list of trusted resources below for additional information on transmission dynamics, vaccine distribution, personal protection, testing, guidance/policies and other important matters related to the COVID-19 global pandemic.
 Please check back routinely for new resources and updates.